isomerpages/moe-compassvalepri/_students/Student Learning Space.md

 **Q3.
 My account has been locked.
 What should I do?**  <br>
 Your account will be locked after 6 consecutive attempts to log in with an incorrect password.
 <br>
-1. Contact your class form teacher or subject teacher.
-Your teacher will inform your school's SLS administrator, who will be able to unlock your account.
+**&ensp;** a.
+Contact your class form teacher or subject teacher.
+Your teacher will inform your school's SLS administrator, who will be able to unlock your account.<br>
-2. Alternatively, please contact the SLS Helpdesk to unlock your account.
+**&ensp;** b.
+Alternatively, please contact the SLS Helpdesk to unlock your account.
 You will need to answer the security questions to verify that you are the legitimate account holder.<br>

 **Q4.
 I used the “Password Reset Link Method” but I cannot find my password reset email.
 What can I do?**
 If you cannot see the email in your inbox, it may be in the spam or junk email folder.